bennn/zordoz/README.md

 ### Quick Search

-Passing the names of AST nodes on the command line immediately counts their occurrences in the source.
-For example, running:
+Running:

 ```
-./zordoz FILE.zo branch lam closure
+./zordoz -f branch -f lam -f closure FILE.zo
 ```

 Will count and print the number of times the zo structs [branch](http://docs.racket-lang.org/raco/decompile.html#%28def._%28%28lib._compiler%2Fzo-structs..rkt%29._branch%29%29) [lam](http://docs.racket-lang.org/raco/decompile.html#%28def._%28%28lib._compiler%2Fzo-structs..rkt%29._lam%29%29) and [closure](http://docs.racket-lang.org/raco/decompile.html#%28def._%28%28lib._compiler%2Fzo-structs..rkt%29._closure%29%29) appear.
-(This may take a while, depending on the size of the bytecode file.)
+This may take a while, depending on the size of the bytecode file.
+You can limit the search depth by passing a natural number with the `-l` flag.

 See the [decompilation guide](http://docs.racket-lang.org/raco/decompile.html#%28mod-path._compiler%2Fzo-structs%29) for a list of all zo struct names.

 Background
 ----------